a951racer/Scotchy-API/README.md

 # Scotchy-API

-This is a RESTful API supporting my "Scotchy" application.
+This is a RESTful API supporting the "Scotchy" application.
 Scotchy is a web application that can be used by scotch whisky enthusiasts to document information about their hobby.

+This API uses MongoDB, Node.js and Express

 Additional details can be found in the [Scotchy-API Wiki](https://github.com/a951racer/Scotchy-API/wiki):